-Education activist Michael Charney is a key strategist and supporter of the Zinn Education Project’s campaign to Teach Reconstruction.
-Charney argues that in these times, it is critically important to teach about the vision offered by the interracial coalition during the Reconstruction era that brought public education, the right to vote, and other progressive laws to people of all races.
+Charney argues that in these times, it is critically important to teach about the vision offered by the interracial coalition during the Reconstruction era that brought public education, the right to vote, and other progressive policies to people of all races.

 Fiercely dedicated to the cause of young people learning about Reconstruction, Charney donated in 2016 for the development and promotion of lessons and workshops on Reconstruction.
 Once those caught on, he suggested we move from providing resources for individual teachers to ensuring that Reconstruction was embedded in the curriculum.
-Towards that end, he provided the core funding for a national report on teaching about Reconstruction.
+Toward that end, he provided the core funding for a national report on teaching about Reconstruction.
 The Zinn Education Project released this comprehensive, two-year study of state standards, Erasing the Black Freedom Struggle, in January 2022.
 He also recognizes the need for grassroots leadership to sustain this work, which led to the creation of the Prentiss Charney Fellows.

-Charney’s dedication to this topic is evident in how he pursues every avenue possible to make sure people learn about Reconstruction, including this example about Reconstruction era Radical Republican Thaddeus Stevens.
+Charney’s dedication to Reconstruction is evident in how he pursues every avenue possible to make sure people learn about Reconstruction, including this example about the Reconstruction era Radical Republican Thaddeus Stevens.
 He explains:

 We named our dog Thaddeus.
-When I walked my dog, people would ask me what’s the name, and I’d say, “Thaddeus.”
+When I walked my dog, people would ask me what’s his name, and I’d say, “Thaddeus.”

 “Who’s that?” they would ask.